 The more experience you have traveling, the more comfortable you’ll feel turning up in a place on a whim and sourcing accommodation.
 And don’t forget to do your research to ensure it is not peak season because in some places you might be left wandering the streets longer than planned.

 Airbnb is a great place to find local home and apartment rentals.
-If you’ve not used them before, you can get $25 off using our referral link.

 For indefinite long-term travel (6+ weeks)